microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A **Boolean** value that indicates that the host supports :ref:`RenameFile` operations for this file.

     SupportsScenarioLinks
-        A **Boolean** value that indicates that thehost supports scenarios where users can operate on files in limited ways via restricted URLs.
+        A **Boolean** value that indicates that the host supports scenarios where users can operate on files in limited ways via restricted URLs.

     SupportsSecureStore